GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Experiments

 \subsection{Datasets and Metrics}

-We evaluate our method on several large scale datasets.
+We evaluate our method on several large scale datasets, i.e. OUMVLP~\cite{an2020performance}, CCPG~\cite{li2023depth}, SUSTech1K~\cite{shen2023lidargait}, GREW~\cite{zhu2021gait}, Gait3D~\cite{zheng2022gait} and BRIAR~\cite{cornett2023expanding}.
+The first three are constrained datasets and the rest are unconstrained datasets to assess the performance of challenging real-world scenarios.
 The statistics of these datasets are in~\Cref{tab:datasets}.

-\textbf{OUMVLP}~\cite{an2020performance} is an indoor gait recognition dataset that contains 10,307 subjects with a gallery and a probe set.
-Each set includes 14 clips captured from 14 viewing points ranging from $0\degree$ to $90\degree$ and $180\degree$ to $270\degree$ at $15\degree$ intervals.
-Following the protocol outlined in~\cite{chao2019gaitset}, we partition the dataset into training and testing sets, consisting of 5,153 and 5,154 subjects, respectively.
-Both silhouettes and pose keypoints, estimated by AlphaPose~\cite{fang2022alphapose}, are provided.

-To also assess the performance of challenging outdoor scenarios, we conduct tests on outdoor datasets.

-\textbf{GREW}~\cite{zhu2021gait} is an in-the-wild dataset.
-Apart from silhouette, GREW also provides optical flow, 2D pose, and 3D pose information.
-The entire dataset is divided into training, testing, and validation sets with 20,000, 6,000, and 345 identities, respectively.
-Notably, GREW incorporates 233,857 unlabeled sequences to examine the impact of distractors on performance.

-\textbf{Gait3D}~\cite{zheng2022gait} is another in-the-wild dataset collected from 39 surveillance cameras in a supermarket.
-It contains 4,000 subjects, which are split into a training and testing set of 3,000 and 1,000 subjects.

-\textbf{BRIAR}~\cite{cornett2023expanding} is a large-scale, multi-modal person identification dataset.
-Videos are the main modality in it so we explore the gait recognition on it.
-BRIAR consists of 577 and 639 subjects in its training and testing set respectively.
-There are 354 distractors and 285 target subjects in the test set.
-More detailed descriptions of BRIAR are in supplementary material.
 One highlight of BRIAR is that its video clips are of much longer duration, at around 1900 frames per sequence, compared to around 110 frames per sequence for other gait datasets.
-BRIAR also has more sequences, at 70 sequences per identity, compared to datasets such as OUMVLP, which has 30 sequences per identity.
-This abundance of temporal information allows us to explore trade-offs in real applications, \eg, when silhouette-based methods become too computationally expensive on inputs with large number of frames.
+BRIAR also has 70 sequences per identity, compared to datasets such as OUMVLP, which has 30 sequences per identity.
+This abundance of temporal information allows us to explore trade-offs in real applications, \eg, when image-based methods become too computationally expensive on inputs with a large number of frames.

-\textbf{Evaluation Metric} For OUMVLP, Gait3D, and GREW, \textit{rank retrieval} is employed to evaluate gait recognition performance.
-For the BRIAR dataset, we also measure performance using Receiver-Operating Characteristics (ROC) curves that plot the True Accept Rate (TAR) as a function of the False Accept Rate (FAR).
-For different gait recognition algorithms, we also compare the number of parameters, Floating Point Operations (FLOPs), and output template size to understand their efficiency in performance and storage.
+\textbf{Evaluation Metric} For OUMVLP, Gait3D, SUSTech1K and GREW, \textit{rank retrieval} is employed to evaluate gait recognition performance.
+For the BRIAR dataset, we also measure performance using Receiver-Operating Characteristics (ROC) curves.
+For different gait recognition algorithms, Additionally, we compare the number of parameters, Floating Point Operations (FLOPs), and output template size to understand their efficiency in performance and storage.
+Note that, we only account for the parameters and FLOPs of the encoder.
+The implementation details are provided in the supplementary material section.